 Subjects may require attendance

-- Understand the multiple definitions of abnormal behaviour
+1. Demonstrate an understanding of the multiple definitions of abnormal behaviour and how to assess it.

-- Be aware of the prevalence and demographics typical for each disorder
+3.Demonstrate awareness of the prevalence and demographics typical for the psychological disorders covered in this unit.

-- Develop a basic understanding and appreciation of the typical research findings relating to cause and maintenance of each of the major disorders
+4.Demonstrate a basic understanding and appreciation of theory and typical research findings relating to cause and maintenance of the psychological disorders covered in this unit.

-- Develop communication and critical analysis skills: in particular the analysis of theoretical and empirical literature and the professional communication of research findings
+5.Display communication and critical analysis skills: in particular, analyse the theoretical and empirical literature and professionally communicate research findings.

 - 1. Introduction to Psychopathology